HodRZ/linked-list/README.md

 - Add get method to list, it gets a node at a specific index, list is zero-index
 - Add get test

+### Insert

+- Add insert method to list, it inserts a node at a specific index

+- Add insert test